tests-always-included/wick/formulas/hostname/README.md

 Templated Hostnames
 -------------------

 Templated hostnames can change "app1-{{IP}}.example.com" into "app1-192_168_0_1.example.com".
-This is not the same templating system that formulas use; it is a simple string replacement.
+This is not the same template system that formulas use; it is a simple string replacement.
 Templated variables that are supported:

 * `{{IP}}`:  Results in a string of the current IP address of the machine, with dots replaced by underscores.